School Admission Appeals

 - For late applications appeals should be heard within 40 school days from the deadline for lodging appeals where possible or within 30 school days of the appeal being lodged.

 - For applications for in-year admissions, appeals must be heard within 30 school days of the appeal being lodged.
+Appeals are not heard during school holidays.

 Do I have to attend the hearing?